8 things people with nice-smelling pantries always do

 5. Clean regularly

-Maintaining a clean pantry is crucial.
+Cleaning a pantry regularly and keeping it free from dirt and food debris is crucial.
 Schedule regular cleaning sessions, wiping your pantry shelves, removing any spilled ingredients or crumbs to prevent the build-up of stale odors.

 Wipe down shelves with a vinegar and water solution; it's effective and means you don't have the artificial smell of many commercial cleaners.